FamilySearch/gedcomx/drafts/2014-05-30-gedcomx-documentation-misc-facts-events.md

 ### LDS Ordinance Information

-The original GEDCOM standard provided specific fact types that recorded a person's participation in LDS ordinances.
+The original GEDCOM standard provided specific fact types that recorded the LDS ordinances that apply to a person.
 While GEDCOM X recognizes the legitimacy of such fact types, the definition and specification of those fact types is outside the scope of the GEDCOM X specification.
 It is presumed that the [Church of Jesus Christ of Latter-day Saints](http://www.lds.org) will provide a separate specification that defines these fact types.